 The percentage of paid staff per organisation size was also estimated.
-Whilst the number of large organisations (n=28) was small in the locality, they employed a significant percentage of the total number of staff, equating to over half (55%) of the total number of staff employed in the sector.
-There were 116 medium organisations in the sector, which employed 30% of the total number of staff.
-Collectively, our findings indicate that, despite only representing 11% of the total number of organisations in the sector, medium and large organisations accounted for 85% of the total number of staff employed, but the smallest percentage of volunteers (17%).
+Whilst the number of large organisations (n=7) was small in the locality, they employed a significant percentage of the total number of staff, equating to 29% of the total number of staff employed in the sector.
+There were a total of 82 medium organisations in the sector, which employed 41% of the total number of staff.
+Collectively, our findings indicate that, despite only representing 7% of the total number of organisations in the sector, medium and large organisations accounted for 70% of the total number of staff employed, but the smallest percentage of volunteers (17%).